Amish Monkeys' Improvised Scene Selections and Interviews, 2012

 "Dad vs. Man" Poem, incorporated in "Songs from a Lost Civilization and Other Stories," 2015 production

-Video of interviews and select improvised scenarios used to help startup businesses overcome challenges, 2016 New Sun Rising Remixer
+Interviews and select improvised scenarios based on Augusto Boal's Forum Theatre to help entrepreneurs overcome startup challenges, 2016 New Sun Rising Remixer

 "Human Voyage" Poem in ekakshara journal, 2009

 Photo from "You are What You Discard," 2013 production

 Photo from "To Be a God," 2016 production

 "The Global Wo/man" Scene Selections, 2012 production (based on interviews with women from around the world)

 Kennywood Scene from collaborative, surrealist production, "northeastsouthwest," 2016

 Poster Image from "If There Were Such a Thing as Happiness," 2014 production